 Let’s take a poll: Who here can say they’ve been fully engulfed in a period of avocado obsession for at least 6 months of their life?
 You can’t see it, but we are raising our hands… like really high.
-In fact, you can triple it for us because our obsession has well surpassed 2 years.
+In fact, you can triple it for us because our obsession for avocados has well surpassed 2 years.
 In our eyes, $12 avocado toast is always worth it for the perfect lunch bite, but this is just the start of avocado’s greatness.
 There are so many ways to love this mushy green fruit and we can’t wait to show your our favorite recipes this month on The Moment.

 Picking the Perfect Pair

 In the grocery store or at the farmer’s market, picking the perfect avocado can be tricky.
 You can’t always rely on the color of the skin to tell you if an avocado is ripe or not.
 You have to get your hands dirty and feel the avocados.
 If you’re using it for dinner that night, choose one that is soft to the touch.
 Testing the stem is also a great method to see if an avocado is ripe.
 If the stem peels off easily and you find green underneath, the avocado should be ready to go.
 If the stem does not peel off easily, the avocado is not ready yet.
 If the stem comes off easily but there is brown underneath, the avocado is overripe and you are likely to find brown spots when you cut it open.

 Opening an avocado isn’t always so self explanatory either.
 The best method we’ve found is to slice with a sharp knife length-wise around the seed, then twist the fruit apart.
 To remove the seed, whack the knife into the center, twist, and lift.
 From there, scoop the avocado with a spoon and mash with a fork, or slice lengthwise (or dice!) before popping it out of the skin by applying pressure to the outer layer.

 That Good Fat